 The creature is justified in its concern.
 At first; after observing the cottagers and learning a great deal about life and the way of life in general, the creature adheres to a good, kind and caring ideal of a being, offering a helping hand to the cottagers not minding that its efforts will not get the recognition of appreciation it deserves because the creature is a stranger and unknown to them.
 Quoting pg.
 90 ‘’I have been accustomed, during the night, to steal a part of their store for my own consumption, but when I found that in doing this I inflicted pain on the cottagers, I abstained and satisfied myself with berries, nuts, roots which I gathered from a neighboring wood.’’
 The creature is a benevolent being of decency, when it has learned of pain it refrains from doing something that will cause it and it is kind enough to help a stranger.

 The creature’s kindness and decency towards others is shown again in yet another act of helping its beloved cottagers.
 Quoting pg.
-90 ‘’I discovered also another means through which I was enabled to assist their labours.
-I found that the youth spent a great part of each day in collecting wood for the family fire, and during the night, I often took his tools, the use of which I quickly discovered, and brought home firing sufficient enough for the consumption of several days.’’
-The creature’s doing proves again that it is a good benevolent being as it continues to engage in acts which emphasizes kindness and caring towards and for others.
+90 ‘’I also discovered another means through which I was enabled to assist their labours.
+I found that the youth spent a great part of each day in collecting wood for the family fire, and during the night, I often took his tools, the use of which I quickly discovered, and brought home firing sufficient for the consumption of several days.’’
+The creature’s doing proves again that it is a good benevolent being as it continues to engage in acts which emphasize kindness and caring towards and for others.

+References?

+Some effort.
+Some editing language errors.

+Engages the question.50%